dracos/uk-geo-utils/docs/importing_data.md

 `django-uk-geo-utils` is most useful for users of AddressBase.
 Unfortunately AddressBase is proprietary data so it isn't accessible to everyone.
 If you have a licence for AddressBase or access via the [PSMA](https://www.ordnancesurvey.co.uk/business-and-government/public-sector/mapping-agreements/public-sector-mapping-agreement.html), import AddressBase Standard, ONSUD and ONSPD.
 If you don't have access to AddressBase, skip straight to ONSPD.
 You don't need ONSUD.

-## AddressBase Standard
+## AddressBase

 Ordnance Survey AddressBase contains UPRNs (Unique Property Reference Number), addresses, and grid references for UK properties.
-Order a copy of AddressBase Standard and download from the Ordnance Survey FTP.
+Order a copy of AddressBase and download from the Ordnance Survey website/FTP.
 The import is done in 2 stages:

-First we need to do some pre-processing on the data:
+* First we need to do some pre-processing on the data.

-`python manage.py clean_addressbase /path/to/data`
+    * For AddressBase Standard: `python manage.py clean_addressbase_standard /path/to/data`

-Then the processed files can be imported:
+    * For AddressBase Plus: `python manage.py clean_addressbase_plus /path/to/data`

-`python manage.py import_cleaned_addresses /path/to/data`
+* Then the processed files can be imported: `python manage.py import_cleaned_addresses /path/to/data`

 ## ONSUD